On Oct. 29, 1956, Israel invaded Egypt, then Britain and France invaded shortly after, sparking the Suez Crisis.

 The Soviet Union, who supported Nasser, threatened to rain nukes on the West.

-But it was when U.S. President Dwight Eisenhower calmly told the Soviets they would regret any intervention in the conflict, and then told all three aggressors to leave Egypt or face U.S. sanctions that the situation was defused.
+But it was when U.S. President Dwight Eisenhower calmly told the Soviets they would regret any intervention in the conflict, and then told all three aggressors to leave Egypt or face U.S. sanctions that the Suez Crisis was defused.